Toyota Corolla Vs Camry Reliability

 The Corolla costs approximately $362 yearly for repairs while the Camry costs $388 per annum.
 The difference is almost negligible so, there’s no clear winner in this category.

 The Toyota Corolla and the Toyota Camry are comfortable and have good cabin space.
+After testing both, I think it really comes down to preference.

 They also place a lot of emphasis on providing adequate storage space and fuel economy to compete against other cars in their class.